Campbell shines, Maple Leafs beat Lightning 5-2 in Game 3 - NewsBreak

 Campbell shines, Maple Leafs beat Lightning 5-2 in Game 3

-Not when the Tampa Bay Lightning began cutting into a three-goal deficit, and especially not when the two-time defending Stanley Cup champions made a late push to really put some heat on the Toronto Maple Leafs.

-Campbell had 32 saves, including three from point-blank range to protect the lead on a late power play, and the Maple Leafs beat the Lightning 5-2 Friday night in Game 3 of the first-round playoff series between the Atlantic Division rivals.
+TAMPA, Fla. — Jack Cambell had 32 saves — including three to protect the lead on a late power play — and the Toronto Maple Leafs beat the Tampa Bay Lightning 5-2 in Game 3 of their first-round playoff series Friday night.

-“Coming into this rink, it’s a tough rink.
-Their fans are into it and their team is always buzzing.
-We did a great job of having a strong start tonight, especially after Game 2,” Campbell said.
-"The sacrifices every single guy was making in front of me tonight, blocking shots, getting into lanes and making it tough to get things to the net, was huge.”

-No team has been as resilient in the postseason as Tampa Bay in winning back-to-back titles, however the Maple Leafs feel they've made some strides in responding to adversity since squandering a 3-1 lead to Montreal in the opening round of last year's playoffs.

-Ilya Mikheyer had two empty-net goals in the final two minutes, and Morgan Rielly, Colin Blackwell and David Kampf also scored to help the Maple Leafs rebound from losing Game 2 to take a 2-1 lead and regain home ice advantage in the best-of-seven Eastern Conference matchup.
+Ilya Mikheyer had two empty-net goals in the final two minutes, and Morgan Rielly, Colin Blackwell and David Kampf also scored to help Toronto take a 2-1 lead in the best-of-seven Eastern Conference matchup.

 Ross Colton and Ondrej Palat scored for Tampa Bay, and Andrei Vasilevskiy had 31 saves.